Assam Career : Apply for Assistant Professor vacancy in Dibrugarh University

 Applications are invited for various teaching positions in Dibrugarh University Assam.

-Dibrugarh University Assam is inviting applications from eligible candidates for the post of Assistant Professor on contract basis in the Centre for Biotechnology and Bioinformatics.
+Dibrugarh University Assam is inviting applications from eligible candidates for the post of Assistant Professor on contract basis in the Centre of Social Work Studies.

 No. of posts : 1

-Selection Procedure : A walk-in-interview will be held on 30th September 2022 at 10:30 AM in the Bhojraj Seth Conference Hall of the Vice-Chancellor’s Office, Dibrugarh University
+Selection Procedure : A walk-in-interview will be held on October 17, 2022 at 10:30 AM in the Bhojraj Seth Conference Hall of the Vice Chancellor’s Office, Dibrugarh University

-Also read : Assam Career : Apply for Assistant General Manager vacancy in NERAMAC Guwahati

-How to apply : Candidates having the requisite qualification may appear in the interview with copies of bio-data, attested copies of all testimonials and experience certificate (if any) along with the original certificates of qualifications for verification.
-They will have to register their names as candidates by paying Rs.
-500/- (Rupees five hundred) only before interview
+How to apply : Candidates having the requisite qualification may appear in the interview with copies of bio-data, attested copies of all testimonials and experience certificate (if any) along with original certificates of qualifications for verification.

+Also Read: Assam Career : Apply for Assistant Professor vacancy in Dibrugarh University

+Candidate shall be required to pay an amount of Rs.
+500/- only as Registration Fee

 Detailed Advertisement : Click Here